 - #2: Meek tweaking (and blindly applying best practices)

-- #3: Users can’t understand you: The 11 best resources for improving your writing—including an amazing book that hardly anyone knows about.
+- #3: If your visitors can’t understand you: The 11 best resources for improving your writing—including an amazing book that hardly anyone knows about.

 - #4: Usability: How to eliminate the usability problems that stifle your growth.

-- #5: Not satisfying visitors’ intentions: How to use gap analysis to gain an unfair advantage over your competitors.
+- #5: What if you aren’t satisfying visitors’ intentions: How to use gap analysis to gain an unfair advantage over your competitors.